adesoye/Teams/README.md

-# This is Teams created to handle all Microsoft teams app ideas
+# This is created to handle all Microsoft teams app ideas